emencia/cmsplugin-blocks/docs/overview.rst

 Images
 ******

-All image field are using django-smart-media library to add some minor features like upload file preview, soft SVG support, thumbnail and automatic purge of stale file when image field is changed.
+All image field are using `django-smart-media`_ library to add some minor features like upload file preview, soft SVG support and thumbnail (using Sorl thumbnail engine).

 Frontend